 from mean runoff R or recharge N.

 On global scales the absolute storage volume of the Drainable Storages can be determined from runoff time series directly, if there are distinct periods of negligible recharge like in seasonally dry regions (Niger, Tocantins, .etc.) long enough for a sufficient fit.
-For some catchments the sequence of different time constants taken from the discharge curve even allows a discrimination of the fast response by surface runoff and the slower response via the groundwater system.
+For some catchments the sequence of different time constants taken from the discharge curve even allows discrimination between the fast response by surface runoff and the slower response via the groundwater system.
 Catchments with no periods of negligible recharge, however, do not show an exponential behaviour for discharge.
 For these cases the hydraulic time constant cannot be taken from runoff dynamics directly, but has to be estimated either from the runoff – storage (R-S) relationship or by hydrological models.
-Numerical models based on climatic data in principle allow to simulate the time dependent flow components and the resulting non-exponential form of runoff via an adaption to measured runoff, or - in principle - to observations of storage.
+Numerical models based on climatic data in principle facilitate the simulation of the time dependent flow components and the resulting non-exponential form of runoff via an adaption to measured runoff, or - in principle - to observations of storage.

 GRACE observations of the time-variable gravity field provide monthly mass distributions for large scales >~ 200000km2 (Tapley et al., 2004).
 However, as the water storage in different compartments (snow, ice, vegetation, soil, surface-, ground- water etc.) superposes with all other terrestrial (geophysical) masses, only the time variant part of the GRACE signal can be used for the quantification of the Terrestrial Water storage (TWS) not in the form of absolute storage volumes but instead by monthly deviations from the long term mean i.e. mass anomalies.
 This for the first time allows a direct comparison of measured TWS and river runoff Ro and an investigation of the runoff – storage relationships (R-S) on large spatial and monthly time scales which show a hysteresis of characteristic form and extent for different climatic zones (Riegger and Tourian, 2014).
 For Amazon the hysteresis in the R-S relationship (Fig.1) can be fully explained and described by a phase shift or time lag.
 For this case river runoff and storage behave like a Linear Time Invariant (LTI) system i.e. the R-S relationship is linear, if the phase shift is adapted as shown in Fig.1.